7 Classification Using k-Nearest Neighbors

 Classification is a foundational task in machine learning that enables algorithms to assign observations to specific categories based on patterns learned from labeled data.
 Whether filtering spam emails, detecting fraudulent transactions, or predicting customer churn, classification plays a vital role in many real-world decision systems.
 This chapter introduces classification as a form of supervised learning, emphasizing accessible and practical methods for those beginning their journey into predictive modeling.

 This chapter also marks the start of Step 5: Modeling in the Data Science Workflow (Figure Figure 2.3).
-Building on earlier chapters, where we cleaned and explored data, developed statistical reasoning, and prepared datasets for modeling, we now turn to the exciting stage of applying machine learning techniques.
+Building on earlier chapters—where we cleaned and explored data, developed statistical reasoning, and prepared datasets for modeling—we now turn to the stage of applying machine learning techniques.
+In particular, this chapter builds directly on Step 4: Data Setup to Model (Chapter 6), where datasets were partitioned, validated, and prepared (including encoding and scaling) to ensure fair, leakage-free evaluation.

 What This Chapter Covers